cooperbrueck-spec/tennis-match-MLprediction-ecns460/README.md

 - match date

 This approach assigns consistent weather conditions to each match without requiring station selection or imputation of missing observations.
 Because the weather data are provided as a complete daily time series for each location, all matches receive corresponding weather values.

+## Feature creation

+During the creation of features ensuring there is not data leakage required careful merging and creation of ranking features.
+Ranking merges required nearest prior date and other ranking features like elo rating (elo rating is the same rating ssystem used in chess we use a baseline of 1500 with a k value of 15) had to ensure that future matches where not being included in the predictive rankings features for that match.
+Essentially every match had to use only information from matches proir to it.
+Finally becuase the games are tournament based we had to attempt to order the games in the match data set sequentially by not only date but other variables like tournement round.